textocat/textokit-core/getting-started/index.md

 PipelineDescriptorUtils.getResourceManagerConfiguration(aeDesc).addExternalResource(morphDictDesc);
 {% endhighlight %}

-### How to consume output
+### <a name="consume-output"></a> How to consume an output
 There are several ways to extract data from a processed CAS depending on a deployment.
-The first approach is to implement an analysis engine and simply add it to the end of the pipeline.
+The first approach is to implement an analysis engine (starting from [`JCasAnnotator_ImplBase`](http://uima.apache.org/d/uimafit-current/api/org/apache/uima/fit/component/JCasAnnotator_ImplBase.html) or [`CasAnnotator_ImplBase`](http://uima.apache.org/d/uimafit-current/api/org/apache/uima/fit/component/CasAnnotator_ImplBase.html)), write extraction logic in its `process` method where a CAS instance is passed.
+And then you simply add this AE to the end of the pipeline.
 Here is the example where each word with its lemma and PoS-tag is written to standard output:
 {% highlight java %}
 public class WordPosLemmaWriter extends JCasAnnotator_ImplBase {